tomsWebConsulting/twcsl/v7.1/Page/Events/List/Events Page List Day Index/README.md

 * **2025-05-24**

+  * added CSS to handle mobile styling buttons 2 column
+  * bumped version to 0.2.0

+* **2025-05-24**

-  * fixed left padding on some button on mobile
+  * fixed left padding on some buttons on mobile
   * bumped version to 0.1.1

 * **2025-05-11**